Xanderca/External-RPM-WPM-for-Bluestacks-5-Android-Emulator/README.md

-## The project was created by me and with help of my friend origin
+## The project was created by me and with help of my friends

 - my discord @xander.best
 - my friend dc @opgamer_ff